-What is going on with Peakstone Realty Trust (PKST) Formely Griffin Realty Trust?
-(March 2023)
+Peakstone Realty Trust (PKST) Formely Griffin Realty Trust Loss Recovery

 What is going on with Peakstone Realty Trust (PKST) Formely Griffin Realty Trust

-Peakstone Realty Trust, formerly known as Griffin Realty Trust, is an internally managed, publicly registered real estate investment trust (REIT) that primarily owns and operates a portfolio consisting primarily of single-tenant industrial and office properties.
+Peakstone Realty Trust, previously known as Griffin Realty Trust, is an internally managed, publicly registered real estate investment trust (REIT).
+Its primary focus is owning and operating a portfolio comprised mainly of single-tenant industrial and office properties.

-In March 2023, the company changed its name from Griffin Realty Trust to Peakstone Realty Trust in anticipation of its intended listing on the New York Stock Exchange (NYSE).
-On April 13, 2023, Peakstone Realty Trust successfully listed its shares on the NYSE under the ticker symbol “PKST.”
+In March 2023, the entity rebranded, shifting its name from Griffin Realty Trust to Peakstone Realty Trust.
+This change was part of its strategy to prepare for a New York Stock Exchange (NYSE) listing.
+On April 13, 2023, Peakstone Realty Trust achieved this goal, successfully listing its shares on the NYSE with the ticker symbol “PKST.”

-If you’ve experienced investment losses with Peakstone Realty Trust, Haselkorn & Thibaut, InvestmentFraudLawyers.com, can help.
-Our law firm specializes in fighting for investors nationwide and has a 98% success rate.
-With over 50 years of experience and offices in Florida, New York, North Carolina, Arizona, and Texas, we have recovered millions for investors.
+For those who have incurred investment losses with Peakstone Realty Trust, Haselkorn & Thibaut, InvestmentFraudLawyers.com offers a helping hand.
+This law firm is dedicated to defending investors across the United States and boasts a remarkable 98% success rate.
+With more than 50 years of experience and offices located in Florida, New York, North Carolina, Arizona, and Texas, the firm has a track record of recovering millions for investors.

 Background on Peakstone Realty Trust (NYSE: PKST), Griffin Realty Trust, Cole Office & Industrial REIT